-[This cost of living in Hungary post was updated March of 2018.]
+[This cost of living in Hungary post was updated in 2018.]

 Estimates of how many expatriates live in Hungary range from 30,000 to 60,000 and there are enough in Budapest to support a business newspaper in English.
 So you won’t be all alone if you choose to move here.
 There are far fewer expats outside of the capital, but that possible disadvantage is offset by a lower cost of living.
 Prices for rent, groceries, restaurant meals, and drinks rise 10-35% when in the big city.

 Gary Lukatch was earning good money in New Mexico working in the financial industry, after having lived in a lot of other states before that.
 “When I moved to Budapest and began teaching English, my monthly net earnings after one year were around $600 per month, increasing to around $1,500 per month after, say, five years,” he says.
 “In short, I took a huge pay cut, but was 1000% happier.”